Guozi2002/Guozi2002/README.md

 - 👋 Hi, I’m @Guozi2002
 - 👀 I’m a senior student in Anhui University
 - My undergraduate major is automation
-- Maybe I will be engaged in SAR image processing during my postgraduate study
+- I will be engaged in SAR image processing during my postgraduate study
 - I am quite interested in machine learning and computer vision

 <!---